In this video I wanted to go through an Easy Tweak to the Bridging Exercise in order to better target your Gluteus

 #1 – Regular Bridge

-If you do this bridge exercise correctly, it will target your glutes specifically your gluteus maximus.
-You are lying down, relaxing, and tightening up the abdominal area.
-You are going to push through the heels and lift your hips up so your shoulders, hips and knees are in a straight line.
+If you do the bridge exercise correctly, it will target your glutes, specifically your gluteus maximus.
+Lie down, relaxing and tightening up the abdominal area.
+Push through your heels and lift your hips up so your shoulders, hips and knees are in a straight line.
 Squeeze your glutes as your lift your hips to make sure that your glutes are doing the work as opposed to your hamstrings.
-You want your glutes to be more active than your hamstrings and then coming back down.
+Lower back down.

 #2 – Bridge with Resistive Tubing

 Bridge with Resistive Tubing

-You are in the same starting position.
-You are tightening the abdominals and then you are going to bridge up.
-The key thing to remember is you try to keep those knees about hip width apart so not collapsing in.
+Start in the same position, tightening the abdominals and bridging up.
+The key thing to remember is to keep your knees about hip width apart, not collapsing in.
 You will need to slightly press the knees outward to resist the tubing.
-Raise up, holding the top position for a second or two and coming back down.
+Raise up, holding the top position for a second or two and then lowering back down.